 To use Balanced Comparison, begin building your test plan and toggle Balanced Comparison from off to on.

 You'll see a new part of your study labeled Group A and Group B. Drag tasks and questions into these areas normally.
 You can also put questions and tasks before and after the balanced part of the study.

 Note: When comparing two different URLs we recommend beginning on a blank page, then placing the first URL in section A and the second URL in section B.

 When you're done, launch your test as you would normally.
 When contributors take the test, the first contributor will see the balanced section in A/B order.
 The next contributor will see it in B/A order.
 They'll continue to alternate until the test is completely filled, or you turn it off.
 This way you'll receive a balance of A/B and B/A responses even if you stop the study early.

 Completed tests will appear on your dashboard as they would normally.

-You can see which version a test participant saw by selecting Metrics from your study dashboard:
+You can see which version a test contributor saw by selecting Metrics from your test dashboard:

 The order of tasks in an individual study is displayed in the Tasks tab in the video player.